 DOAS is applied at volcanoes in various implementations.
-One commonly used method involves scanning DOAS systems that measure in a narrow FOV and perform scans through a cross-section of the volcanic plume by moving the telescope and recording spectra at different elevation angles.
-This approach is used by the NOVAC-network for instance.
-A drawback of scanning DOAS systems is that it may take several minutes to complete a scan through the cross section of a volcanic plume.
-Other instruments use UV spectrometers with a wide FOV telescope (i.e., two spectrometers equipped with optical systems that capture light from an entire plume cross section at once) to obtain flux measurements with a higher temporal resolution (McGonigle et al., 2009; Boichu et al., 2010).
-While the wide FOV method has a time resolution of the order of 1 Hz, similar to the SO2 camera, it is limited in spatial information.
-Furthermore, an additional error may be introduced due to the summation over a possibly broad range of intensities in the FOV.
+One commonly used method involves scanning DOAS systems that measure in a narrow field-of-view (NFOV) and perform scans through a cross-section of the volcanic plume by moving the telescope and recording spectra at different elevation angles.
+A drawback of scanning DOAS systems is that it may take several minutes to complete a scan through the cross-section of a volcanic plume.
+Other instruments use UV spectrometers with a wide field-of-view (FOV) telescope (i.e. two spectrometers equipped with optical systems that capture light from an entire plume cross-section at once) to obtain emission rate measurements with a higher temporal resolution (McGonigle et al., 2009; Boichu et al., 2010).